 Urban Explorers at the Wildlife Rescue Center at the Phillip and Patricia Frost Museum of Science

 Students teaching the class sign language together.

 Sharing and Caring for Our Earth: Using the Arts and Sciences to Bridge Job and Life Skills

 In Urban Explorers, young adults (18-30) with middle-range intellectual disabilities learn empowering life and job readiness skills necessary to survive and thrive in the urban setting.
 We develop connections and rootedness in the community.
 From our home base at the Patricia and Phillip Frost Museum of Science students learn about local ecosystems, organic gardening, healthy lifestyles, and how to navigate public transportation - while visiting parks, museums, and other public places in Miami-Dade.

-To express themselves and build communication skills they also work on projects with local artists and share their knowledge by creating an educational videoblog series on a YouTube channel.
+To express themselves and build communication skills they also work on projects with local artists, engage in body movement therapy, and share their knowledge by creating an educational videoblog series on a YouTube channel.